superuser-blog/superuser/superuser_hugo/content/posts/2017-04-24-migrate-opentsdb-hbase.md

   - metrics
   - opentsdb
 ---
 As a part of migration from CDH cluster to HDP cluster, we also had to migrate OpenTSDB which was running on CDH cluster.
-There are many methods to copy/transfer data between clusters and what we used here was <a href="//hbase.apache.org/0.94/book/ops.snapshots.html" target="_blank" rel="noopener noreferrer">ExportSnapshot</a>.
+There are many methods to copy/transfer data between clusters and what we used here was [ExportSnapshot](https://hbase.apache.org/0.94/book/ops.snapshots.html).

 ![open_tsdb](/wp-content/uploads/2017/04/opentsdb-300x62.png)